selgik/Automate-data-entry/README.md

 ### Type 1: report

     1. Why should I automate a data entry process?
-    2. What do I want to automate?
+    2. How can I streamline?
     3. How does the schema look like?
     4. How does the final deliverables look like?